 Church World Service Greensboro is currently accepting applications for the following positions:

 For more information on employment at Church World Service and its U.S. and international offices, check out the CWS Global employment page.

 CWS is glad to host students for Fall, Spring, and Summer semesters.
-Positions are available with our case management, employment, and legal staff.
+Positions are available across various programs.
 Applications will be accepted on a rolling basis and interviews will continue until positions are filled.
 All internships are unpaid.

 Reception and Placement Intern

 The R&P Intern works as a member of the case management team to assist newly arrived refugees in accessing services and building skills to achieve lasting self- sufficiency in the US.
 Interns will engage in direct service with clients to ensure that basic needs are met and assist clients to set both short and long-term goals. *This position requires driving*